 Professor Wei Sen from China’s Fudan University recently wrote in a report that half of China’s taxes are used to support the government.

 Since the implementation of tax reform in 1994, China’s fiscal revenue (money for the government) growth has been almost twice the Gross Domestic Product (GDP) growth every year.
-In 2013, the national net income was more than 11 trillion yuan, more than 8,153 yuan per capita.
+In 2016, the national net income in China was more than US$11.1 trillion, or US$6,900 per person.

 For example, China’s investment in education versus its GDP ranks 120th in the world, and 140th in medical costs, plus there is a severe shortage of pension funds.
-Generally speaking, a properly functional national pension system should use up more than 50 percent of GDP.
-China’s pension system should have more than 25 trillion yuan, according its GDP of 50 trillion yuan.
-Unfortunately, it has been a great effort just to get China’s pension system to reach 3 trillion yuan.
+In terms of developed nations, funding for national pension systems average some 50 percent of GDP.
+Using this average, China’s pension system should have more than US$5.5 trillion.
+Unfortunately, it has been a great effort just to get China’s pension system to reach 1.5 percent of GDP.

 Chinese official media have reported that China’s education expenditure was 2.6 percent of GDP, half the international average, while healthcare spending is only at about 4 percent.
 In the World Health Organization medical fairness list, China ranked fourth from the bottom worldwide.